-- Read Operator's Manual before starting. - Turn machine OFF, shut down and lock out power source, unplug power cord and wait for all moving parts to stop before servicing, adjusting, repairing or unplugging. - Keep all electrical components tight, dry and in good repair. - Keep all hydraulic components tight and in good repair. - Replace all worn or failed components immediately. - Install and secure all guards before operating. - Keep hands, feet, hair and clothing away from moving parts. - Install safety locks on the boom and elevator before transporting or working under them. - Lower boom and elevator to safety locks, center boom and install all safety locks before transporting. - Use pilot vehicles when transporting. - Stay away from overhead power lines and obstructions when moving.
-Electrocution can occur without direct contact. - Do not stand or climb on machine when running.
+- Read Operator's Manual before starting. - Turn machine OFF, shut down and lock out power source, unplug power cord and wait for all moving parts to stop before servicing, adjusting, repairing or unplugging.

+- Keep all electrical components tight, dry and in good repair. - Keep all hydraulic components tight and in good repair. - Replace all worn or failed components immediately. - · Install and secure all guards before operating. - Keep hands, feet, hair and clothing away from moving parts. - Raise frame into its fully UP position and attach frame support chain before transporting or storing. - Use pilot vehicles when transporting. - Do not stand or climb on machine when running.
 Keep others off. - Have only a qualified electrician provide power to the machine. - Review safety instructions annually.